-Two major devices are or will be used in an attempt to accommodate this problem.
+Two major devices are or will be used in an attempt to accomodate this problem.
 First, the practice is followed, primarily in connection with tabulated findings, of indicating as explicitly as possible sources of bias or inaccuracy which may affect the base data.
 Such information appears in footnotes to tables, in the discussion of tables, or both.
 For example, methodological considerations affecting the figures used in the central table on gang-related killings are noted both in footnotes and in the discussion of the table.

-The second device relates to plans to develop an expanded and amplified version of the present report.
+The second device relates to the interim nature of the present report, and plans to develop an expanded and amplified version.

 Copies of this report will be sent to representatives of each of the agencies participating in the survey, as well as to an additional number of concerned persons (e.g. gang scholars, criminal justice professionals) who were not contacted during this phase of the survey.
-Accompanying the report will be an invitation to react to its conclusions-first to appraise their accuracy,
+Accompanying the report will be an invitation to react to its conclusions-first to appraise their accuracy, and second to provide additional material felt to be germane to issues treated here but not adequately covered.
+Insofar as such responses are forthcoming, this will permit corrections, emendations, and additions which should serve to increase the accuracy of the subsequent report, and to some extent correct for the methodological weaknesses inherent in the study.